A Feedee's Sonnets

 Arise, fair sun, and kill the envious snakes

-That dare to cast their shadows on our fun.
+That seek to cast their shadows on our fun.

-Where once a waist was thin, now swells a bed,
+Where once a figure trim, now spreads a bed,

-Where love hath laid its weight in fold on fold.
+Where lust hath laid its weight in fold on fold.

 My body, once a canvas lean and bare,